louislam/uptime-kuma/README.md

     <img src="./public/icon.svg" width="128" alt="" />
 </div>

-Uptime Kuma is an easy-to-use self-hosted monitoring tool.
+Uptime Kuma is an easy-to-use self-hosted monitoring tool, and this project is a fork that wraps the origin app into a blocklet that anyone can deploy and run in [Blocklet Server](https://www.blocklet.io).

 <img src="https://user-images.githubusercontent.com/1336778/212262296-e6205815-ad62-488c-83ec-a5b0d0689f7c.jpg" width="700" alt="" />